Park Island Transport

 Park Island Transport Company Limited (PITCL) is a non-franchised bus company in Hong Kong.
 Established in 2002, it operates bus and ferry services between Ma Wan Island and other parts of Hong Kong territory.
-It is now a wholly-owned subsidiary of Sun Hung Kai Properties, the conglomerate which developed the major private housing estate Park Island on Ma Wan island.
+It is now a wholly owned subsidiary of Sun Hung Kai Properties, the conglomerate which developed the major private housing estate Park Island on Ma Wan island.

 History

 PITCL was established in 2002 as a joint venture between Hong Kong & Kowloon Ferry and Transport International (then known as Kowloon Motor Bus Holdings).
-In 2009, the business was purchased by Sun Hung Kai Properties.
+In 2009, the business was sold to Sun Hung Kai Properties.

 Bus

 Routes

 PITCL currently operates four bus routes: